After leaving Afghanistan, Sakhi faces new challenges in Pakistan.

 Life in Pakistan

-When Sakhi arrived in Pakistan, his problems were far from over.
+When Sakhi arrived in Pakistan, his problems were far from over, however.

-After the Taliban takeover and withdrawal of U.S. and NATO forces from Afghanistan last August, hundreds of thousands of Afghans fled to neighbouring countries.
+After the Taliban takeover in August 2021, hundreds of thousands of Afghans fled to neighbouring countries.
 According to figures from the European Union Agency for Asylum (EUAA), as of January 2022, there were approximately 3 million Afghans living in Pakistan, and it is estimated that around 775,000 of these are undocumented.

 Following the takeover, Pakistan moved to tighten its border controls.
 A senior official at Pakistan's Ministry of Interior – who was tasked with handling refugees – told CBS News last month that the country had "restricted visas and the border, but despite this, around 250,000 Afghans crossed into Pakistan [after the takeover]".